hyeongbin96/hyeongbin96/README.md

 ### Hello, I'm HyeongBin Jeon

 I'm a cloud engineer from HIST.🇰🇷.
 I'm interested in python and automation and devops.
-I love exercising and communicating!<br>
+I love exercising and communicating!

 If you want to contact me, please send me an email

 <br>

 ### 💫 Experience